guliv3r/DualCache.NET/DualCache.NET/README.md

 ```

 ## Configuration RedisCache
-To configure the cache service in your .NET application, you need to set it up in your Startup.cs or Program.cs file and in your appsettings.json, add the RedisConnection.
+To configure the cache service in your .NET application, you can set it up in your `Startup.cs` or `Program.cs` file.
+You have two options for providing the Redis connection string: through the `appsettings.json` file or directly as a string.

 Here's how you can do it:
+### Option 1: Using appsettings.json
+If you want to use an `IConfiguration` instance, add the Redis connection string in your `appsettings.json` like this:

 ```json
 {
   "ConnectionStrings": {